logprime/T1-P3-Behavioral-Cloning/DJ_writeup.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.

-I used Udacity's dataset to create additional dataset.
+I sourced Udacity's dataset to create additional dataset by data augmentation that included:-

+ - Including all three camera angle images
+ - Adding random brightness to images
+ - Flipping images horizontally

 For details about how I created the training data, see the next section.